devcyerox/kythia/README.md

 ## 📜 License

 This project is licensed under the CC BY-NC 4.0 License.
 See the [LICENSE](LICENSE) file for details.
+Copyright © 2025 Kythia Labs - All rights reserved.
+For commercial use, please contact us at [kenndeclouv@gmail.com](mailto:kenndeclouv@gmail.com).

 ---